-

 Under the PDPA, organisations that are relying on consent to collect, use and disclose personal data are required to notify the individuals of the purposes for such collection, use and disclosure in accordance with the Notification Obligation.

-Furthermore, under the PDPA, such consent may be invalid where:
+Furthermore, under the PDPA, consent would be invalid where:

 - the organisation, as a condition of providing the product or service, requires the individual to consent to the collection, use or disclosure of his personal data beyond what is reasonable to provide the product or service; or